-This Guam and CNMI Military Relocation EIS is based on the assumption that the MIRC EIS/OEIS preferred alternative represents "existing" or baseline conditions of training in the MIRC through 2015.
-Marine Corps training requirements associated with the relocation of the Marines from Okinawa to Guam are not identified in the MIRC EIS/OEIS (DoN 2010).
+This Guam and CNMI Military Relocation EIS/OEIS is based on the assumption that the MIRC EIS/OEIS preferred alternative represents "existing" or baseline conditions of training in the MIRC through 2015.
+Marine Corps training requirements associated with the relocation of the Marines from Okinawa to Guam are not identified in the MIRC EIS/OEIS (Navy 2009).

-This Guam and CNMI Military Relocation EIS specifically addresses training associated with Marine forces relocating under the Roadmap Agreement with Japan.
+This Guam and CNMI Military Relocation EIS/OEIS specifically addresses training associated with Marine forces relocating under the Roadmap Agreement with Japan.
 The MIRC EIS/OEIS updates ongoing MIRC training activities by existing forces unrelated to the Guam relocation.
-The range use rates evaluated in this EIS are based on the training requirements for the relocated forces that would be met on Tinian.
-This reiterative process for the MIRC allows for the incorporation and integration of any new capabilities and ranges proposed by the various services over time, and ensures that a comprehensive management plan is addressed in a complete and comprehensive manner.
+The range use rates evaluated in this EIS/OEIS are based on the training requirements for the relocated forces that would be met on Tinian.
+As further evaluated in the cumulative impacts analysis, training ranges identified for use by the Marine Corps would be available for all military services (subject to scheduling by range management).
+As future training requirements are developed by all military services, appropriate documentation would be developed to address increased range use rates, range and infrastructure requirements, etc. This reiterative process for the MIRC allows for the incorporation and integration of any new capabilities and ranges proposed by the various services over time, and ensures that a comprehensive management plan is addressed in a complete and comprehensive manner.